We're going to discuss something near and dear to my heart today: hypochondria.

 I'm only kidding.
 It's been entirely against my will.

 I've come to believe that my daughter has contracted flesh-eating dandruff.
 Never heard of that?
 Me either, but I'm sure it's out there.
 She scratches her head constantly, and only in one spot.
-No, it's not lice because we've searched her head for those alarming little creatures.
+No, it's not lice because we've looked for those alarming little creatures.
 It has to be Flesh Eating Dandruff.
 Either that or it's a simple personality tic.
 I'm placing my bets on the former, and I'm searching the dandruff Web sites for information on a cure.

 What's fun is that you can be a cyberchondriac for everyone around you as well!
-Especially your coworkers.
+Especially your co-workers.

-you: "Walter, you don't look so good"
+you: "Walter, you don't look so good."